Art Travel and Study Program in Europe with RISD

 A travel course should be distinct from a conventional study abroad program.
 Though there are certainly similarities between the two, here are some essential points to consider:

-• Though they frequently visit local sites, study abroad courses are usually held in a conventional classroom setting, perhaps at local universities.
-For example, in travel courses, discussions could take place on a bus or as part of a guided city tour.
+Though they frequently visit local sites, study abroad courses are usually held in a conventional classroom setting, perhaps at local universities.
+For example, in travel courses, discussions could occur on a bus or as part of a guided city tour.

-• A travel course will likely involve only one professor with a group of students.
-Getting to know the professor before signing up for the trip is advisable.
+A travel course will likely involve only one professor and a group of students.
+It is advisable to get to know the professor before signing up for the trip.

-• Prerequisites for travel courses will vary just as they do for study abroad.
-While some courses require a specific language level, others might ask for a high G.P.A.
+Prerequisites for travel courses will vary, just as they do for study abroad.
+While some courses require a specific language level, others might require a high G.P.A.
 The RISD course is open to all.

 The RISD Travel Course